 Continuing Education Options

-Many graduates of an animal studies program go on to pursue graduate degrees in the field.
-Some common master's degrees include those related to veterinary science, agriculture and agribusiness, animal biology, animal research and food science.
-Students can also earn Ph.D.'s in several of these fields, which can provide them with the advanced research and training necessary to teach animal science at a university level.
+Many graduates of animal studies programs continue on to graduate study in the field.
+Some common master's degrees fields include veterinary science, agriculture and agribusiness, animal biology, animal research and food science.
+Students can also earn Ph.D.'s in several of these fields where they will gain exposure to the advanced research and training necessary to teach animal science at the university level.